24x7fpga/24x7fpga-website/content/rtl_directory/2025_12_16_18_56_45_architecture_vs_microarchitecture.md

 css = "../../zcustom.css"
 +++

 Modern computer systems are built using levels of abstraction that manage complexity by clearly separating responsibilities.
-Among these layers are architecture and microarchitecture form one of the most important boundaries—especially for understanding the concepts in computer architecture.
+Among these layers, architecture and microarchitecture form one of the most important boundaries—especially for understanding the concepts in computer architecture.
 Figure 1, shows a simplified abstraction stack where each layer builds upon the one below it, hiding complexity while exposing only what is necessary.

 {{< figure src="/ox-hugo/abstraction.svg" caption="<span class=\"figure-number\">Figure 1: </span>Levels of Abstraction" class="center !important" width="200px" >}}